Donald Manes: Downfall and suicide

-Shortly after his inauguration for a fifth term, Manes attended a dinner party for the new Israeli consul at Borough Hall in Kew Gardens on January 9, 1986.
+Shortly after his inauguration for a fifth term, Manes attended a dinner party for the new Israel consul at Borough Hall in Kew Gardens on January 9, 1986.
 He left in his own car and was followed by his chauffeur up Queens Boulevard.
 He was later found in his car in the early morning hours of January 10; his wrists were slit and he was bleeding profusely.
 He initially claimed that two men had carjacked and attacked him, but later recanted the statement, saying he had attempted suicide.

 In the following weeks, it was alleged that Manes had used political appointments and favors as the source of large kickback schemes involving personal bureaucratic fiefdoms, most notably the New York City Parking Violations Bureau.
 In 1978, Manes installed a friend, Geoffrey Lindenauer, who later cooperated with prosecutors, as the deputy head of the Parking Violations Bureau.
 With Manes’ help, Lindenauer steered collections of parking fines to a company that paid the two bribes of up to $2,500 per month by 1982.
 Later in 1982, Manes, Lindenauer and Bronx Democratic Party leader Stanley M. Friedman each received shares in a company called Citisource, which won a city contract to develop a handheld parking ticket computer.
 Manes also accepted bribes from SRS, a company also involved in parking ticket collections, whose owner also cooperated with authorities.
 Columnist Jimmy Breslin published a story on January 23, 1986 in which the head of a third parking collections company confessed to paying $36,000 in bribes to Manes.

 Zoning and cable TV franchises were being investigated, and some of Manes' appointees and associates were indicted or forced to resign.
 Manes' deputy Claire Shulman was installed as acting Borough President on January 28 and he formally resigned on February 11.

 The scandal became nationwide news and a continuing top story in New York City.
 Manes, now facing the prospect of indictment on corruption charges, stayed in seclusion until March.
 On the night of March 13, he took a phone call from his psychiatrist, who discussed additional care with Manes (and his wife on an extension phone upstairs).
 Shortly before 10 p.m. the psychiatrist was called away from the phone and, while on hold, Manes reached into a kitchen drawer, pulled out a large kitchen knife and plunged the eight-inch blade into his heart.
 His daughter screamed for her mother, who came down to find Manes on the floor in a pool of blood.
 Marlene Manes pulled the knife from his heart as their daughter frantically called 911.
 Donald Manes was pronounced dead at the scene.

 Less than three years later, on November 17, 1988, Morton Manes, Donald Manes' twin brother, attempted suicide in the same manner.
 He died of a heart attack at the age of 70 in May 2004.

 Manes was buried at Mt.
 Ararat Cemetery in Farmingdale, New York.
 Manes' successor, Claire Shulman, served as Borough President until 2002.